expo/expo/packages/expo-updates/README.md

 For bare React Native projects, you must ensure that you have [installed and configured the `react-native-unimodules` package](https://github.com/unimodules/react-native-unimodules) before continuing.

+## Compatibility

+This module requires `expo-cli@3.16.0` or later; make sure your global installation is at least this version before proceeding.

+Additionally, this module is only compatible with Expo SDK 37 or later.
+For bare workflow projects, if the `expo` package is installed, it must be version `37.0.2` or later.

 ### Add the package to your npm dependencies

 ```